Client’s Perspective: How a Truck Accident Lawsuit Works

 Eric’s legs healed without surgery, but the pressure on his torso caused damage to the discs in Eric’s back.
 Eric tried conservative treatment.
 He and his doctors tried epidural injections and physical therapy, but neither fixed the problem.
 Eric had to have a fusion surgery on his lower back.

-Truck Company’s “Defenses”
+Trucking Company's "Defenses"

-When lots of money is at stake, trucking companies (like other defendants) often deny everything—even things that seem obvious.
+When lots of money is at stake, trucking companies (like other defendants) often deny everything — even things that seem obvious.
 This trucking company raised all kinds of so-called “defenses.”
 First, the trucking company denied that it was responsible for the driver, claiming that the driver was an “independent contractor.”
 Second, the at-fault driver claimed that the brake pedal in his truck was worn, which caused the driver’s foot to slip.
 Third, the trucking company even disputed that Eric had suffered all of the injuries that the collision had caused.

 At the time of his collision, Eric didn’t know our firm.
 So he had initially contacted a different law firm, who started to work on his case.
 But before long, that firm realized that this was a big case and would involve a hard fight.
-This was a good law firm—run by good people—but they weren’t set up to deal with a hard fight that could last months or years.
-So the firm called Butler Law Firm, and asked if we could help.
+This was a good law firm — run by good people — but they weren’t set up to deal with a hard fight that could last months or years.
+So the firm called Butler Law Firm and asked if we could help.

-Litigating Eric’s Truck Accident
+Preparing Eric’s Truck Accident Case for Trial

 We got to work.
 To address the “independent contractor” defense, we demanded evidence from the trucking company about whether the company was “vicariously liable”—meaning, legally responsible for—the negligence of its driver.
 It turned out that the truck company had leased the truck from Ryder, then sub-leased it to the driver.
 Our legal research showed that in those circumstances, the trucking company should be liable.
 For months, over the phone, over emails, and in motions filed with the Court, we fought the issue.
 Finally, we traveled to New York to take the deposition of the trucking company’s “Safety Director.”
 (Look to the left to see a clip from that deposition.)
 Under cross-examination, this company executive finally admitted that his company was responsible for the driver.